 Another difference between credit reports and credit scores is how they’re created.
 A credit report is created by Experian, Equifax and TransUnion, the three credit reporting bureaus.
 FICO and VantageScore and other scoring systems generate credit scores.

 Financial institutions use credit reports, credit scores or both to make decisions about lending.
 With credit cards, issuers typically use your credit score but not your credit report to decide approvals, APR and credit limits.

 Is no credit the same as bad credit?

-For example, a landlord may look less favorably upon someone who has recently filed for bankruptcy than a recent college grad with no credit who just landed their first job.
+For example, a landlord may look less favorably upon someone who has recently filed for bankruptcy than a recent college graduate with no credit who just landed their first job.
 In most cases, no credit is somewhat of a clean slate, taking less time to build up a strong credit profile than someone who has to wait until a bankruptcy is discharged or other bad credit issue is resolved.

-Senior Editor Barry Bridges has been writing about credit cards, personal loans, mortgages and other personal finance products since 2017.
-Before joining Bankrate, he was an award-winning newspaper journalist in his native North Carolina.
+Senior Editor Barry Bridges has been writing about credit cards, loans, mortgages and other personal finance products for Bankrate since 2018.
+His work has also appeared on websites including Nasdaq.com, Zillow.com and The Simple Dollar.
+He was previously an award-winning newspaper journalist in his native North Carolina.
 Send your questions about credit cards (and fantasy baseball) to email@example.com.